project-oak/oak/docs/abi.md

   in Fuchsia.

 - `channel_write: (u64, usize, usize, usize, u32) -> u32`: Writes a single
   message to the specified channel, together with any associated handles.
+The message must include at least one byte or one handle.

   - arg 0: Handle to channel send half
   - arg 1: Source buffer address holding message